lukejagodzinski/meteor-astronomy-docs/docs/getting_started.md

 });
 ```

 We've modified the definition of the `title` field.
 Now instead passing a field type as a string, we pass an object.
 The object contains two properties: `type` and `validators`.
 The `type` property is just the type of the field.
-The `validators` property is a list of validators for the given field.
+The `validator` property is a list of validators for the given field.
 We defined only two validators: `minLength` and `maxLength`.
 Now, we'll validate object before saving it.

 ```js
 var post = new Post({